zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 - `concrete.ml.torch.compile_onnx_model` and
 - `concrete.ml.torch.compile_brevitas_qat_model`.

 using `rounding_threshold_bits` argument which can be set to a specific bit-width.
 It is important to choose an appropriate bit-width threshold to balance the trade-off between speed and accuracy.
-By reducing the bit-width of intermediate tensors, we can speed-up computations while maintaining accuracy to some extent.
+By reducing the bit-width of intermediate tensors to some extent, it is possible to speed-up computations while maintaining accuracy.

 {% hint style="warning" %}
-The `rounding_threshold_bits` parameter only works in FHE for bit-width **less or equal to 8 bits**.
+The `rounding_threshold_bits` parameter only works in FHE for TLU input bit-width ($$P$$) **less or equal to 8 bits**.
 {% endhint %}

 To find the best trade-off between speed and accuracy, it is recommended to experiment with different thresholds and check the accuracy on an evaluation set after compiling the model.